gitmaus1/kest2/README.md

 <h1>11.1.4.11 Lab - Working with File Explorer</h1>

-What happened with Folder1 and Folder2 on the Desktop? folder1 fór in í folder2 folder2/folder1
+What happened with Folder1 and Folder2 on the Desktop?<br>
+folder2 fór in í folder1 folder1/folder2<br>

 Question:
-What is the file extension for the text document?
+What is the file extension for the text document?<br>
-Type your answers here.<br>
+Type your answers here. .txt<br>

 h.
 Make a copy of the text document and place it in Folder2.
 Question:
-How would you do it?
+How would you do it?<br>
-Type your answers here.<br>
+Type your answers here. just copy paste<br>

 i.
 Right-click the text document > click Properties.
 Click the Details tab.
-What are the attributes associated with this file?
+What are the attributes associated with this file?<br>
-Type your answers here.<br>
+Type your answers here.
+Name: Text Document1.txt Type: Text Document folder path: C:\Users\agust\Desktop\Folder\felder2 Size: 0 bytes date created: 3/29/2022 1:43 PM date modified: 3/29/2022 1:30 PM  Attributes:   A  Owner: DESKTOP-B3120JP\agust Computer: DESKTOP-B3120JP (this PC)  <br>

 j.
 Now create a folder named Folder3 inside Folder2.
 Questions: